liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 which is exactly the same as eq.\eqref{eq:ANelectrons}.
 In the above equation, $\vr_n$ denotes the position of electron $n$ relative to an arbitrary origin.
 When eq.\eqref{eq:Aclassical} was derived, the origin was placed at one of the electrons, but that was not necessary.
 What really matters is only the relative difference in the path length between the rays scattered at different electrons.
 Any effect of the change in the origin would have simply canceled out when the flux was evaluated by taking the absolute square of the amplitude.

 It can be seen that the classical derivation is not as clear as our single electron scattering based derivation.
-For example, the amplitdue expressions presented in eq.\eqref{eq:AO} and related are implicitly assumed without any proof.
+For example, the amplitude expressions presented in eq.\eqref{eq:AO} and related are implicitly assumed without any proof.
 By comparing to eq.\eqref{eq:amplitude}, we know that $x$ in eq.\eqref{eq:AO} has a much deeper meaning than it seems.

 In the previous derivation, it is assumed that the incident beam and the vector $\vr$ forms an arbitrary angle $\alpha$, shown in Figure 5.
 In the derivation of the Bragg's law in the crystallographic community, a specific $\alpha=\pi/2 + \theta$ is assumed as shown in Figure 6, which simplifies the calculation of the path difference.
 It should be bared in mind, however, that such setup is not general.
 Another popular setup to develop the scattering theory is shown in Figure 7, where $\alpha$ is chosen to be $\pi/2$ which is another special case of the setup shown in Figure 5.